-Each day, students will be exploring on their own on foot and boat, the streets and canals of Venice and to shoot for at least half of each day.
-Students are pushed to go beyond simply the picturesque and to discover a sense of the texture and the rhythm to the real life of this exciting and unique city.
+Each day, students will be exploring on their own on foot and boat, the streets and canals of Venice and shoot for at least half of each day.
+Students are pushed to go beyond simply the picturesque and to discover a sense of the texture and the rhythm of the real life of this exciting and unique city.

 As it is a city very different than many because of the canals and water and the way that this affects and influences the organization of the life of the city, students will hear some early lectures on some of the particularities of life in Venice.
-Students are pushed to photograph not only scenes and environments, but also the people and life of Venice.
+Students are pushed to photograph not only scenes and environments but also the people and life of Venice.
 Those who are naturally timid about approaching people will learn techniques and be exposed to ideas and a spirit that will help them go forward with their photographic communication including photographing people.
-This should be a tremendously visual locale for making interesting, creative and powerful images.
+This should be a tremendously visual locale for making interesting, creative, and powerful images.

 Students focus on how to use documentary photography as a tool for visual storytelling and illuminating the intimate moments of everyday reality.
 Students are encouraged to photograph both the ordinary and extraordinary scenes of daily life and to not shy away from the challenge of photographing people.
 With Peter’s guidance and support, students learn to overcome any hesitations and timidity that is limiting their work.

 Turnley is a master at photographing people and has vast experience in helping students relax and find a sense of purpose in the process of photographing people and daily life.
-He is a disciple of Henri-Cartier-Bresson, and passionately encourages his students to hone their attention to the “decisive moments” everyday life.
+He is a disciple of Henri-Cartier-Bresson, and passionately encourages his students to hone their attention to the “decisive moments” in everyday life.
 Students will create a final 15-image photo story/essay from their week of shooting in Venice.
 Turnley helps the students refine not only their photography, but gain a greater sense of creating a narrative with images, and how to conceptualize images into dynamic storytelling.
 Turnley helps find the threads of commonality in your images that contribute to each person’s individual vision.
 This will be a tremendous opportunity to create a personal portfolio/body of work about one of the world’s most beautiful cities.

 At the end of the workshop, there will be a class show where each student will present a photo story (essay) comprising 15 photographs of their work edited from their shoot during the seven days.
 Peter Turnley encourages a very warm and helpful spirit among the students in his workshops-there is no sense of competition-students are encouraged to take risks to make interesting photographs, and Peter conceives of this experience as a gift the student is offering themselves of a week photographing a truly unique city.

 Peter will likely be renting an apartment in the San Marcos area, which is where the workshop meetings will be held.
-The location of his apartment/classroom is: Location: Calle del Cafetier 30124 Vaporetto stop: S.Angelo Sestiere: San Marco
+The location of his apartment/classroom is S. Marco 3332, Close to the S. Samuele boat stop.

 Students may choose a hotel of their liking and there are numerous hotels to be found on the Internet.
 Students are encouraged to choose a hotel within walking distance of St. Mark’s Square.
 It is also possible to rent very nice and affordable apartments in Venice for the week.

 Plan to arrive on Saturday, or Sunday morning at the latest, to allow at least a day to get acclimated to Venice.
 The first workshop session will begin at 2pm on Sunday.
-Flights from the States are often in the evenings, which mean you could fly Friday evening, and make your plane or train connection to Venice on Saturday and give yourself an evening to get acclimated before the workshop begins on Sunday.
+Flights from the States are often in the evenings, which means you could fly Friday evening, make your plane or train connection to Venice on Saturday and give yourself an evening to get acclimated before the workshop begins on Sunday.

-if you are flying into Venice, from the Marco Polo airport you can catch the bus to Piazzale Roma (Venice bus station) and then from Piazzale Roma catch the actv vaporetto (water bus) number 2 (S.Marco direction, through the Grand Canal) to S.Samuele boat stop.
+if you are flying into Venice, from the Marco Polo airport you can catch a Vaporetto (water bus) into the city.

 Camera Gear and Technology

 Participants will need to bring a digital SLR or rangefinder camera, a laptop computer, and a thumb drive.
-Two camera bodies are recommended, with a minimum of at least one wide-angle lens such as a 17-35mm zoom, 24mm, 28mm, 35mm, or 50mm.
+Two camera bodies are recommended, with a minimum of at least one wide-angle lens such as a 17-35mm zoom, 24mm, 28mm, or 35mm, Peter’s preferred lens.
 Students may bring longer lenses as well, but Peter will strongly encourage participants to use a wide angle lens in order to get close to the subject, which allows a sense of context, environment, and intimacy.
 A wide-angle lens that is relatively fast and has a wide aperture (1.4, 1.8, 2, or 2.8) is encouraged in order to photograph in low light situations.
 It is recommended that participants bring extra memory cards, extra camera batteries, and all necessary battery chargers for their equipment.

 Students will need to know how to transfer the photographs they make each day onto their laptop computer.
 Each day, participants will bring a selection of their favorite photographs, or those they’d like to discuss, in a folder on a thumb drive, to the daily photo review and critique sessions.
 Students are encouraged to use image management software for this selection process.
-Peter recommends PhotoMechanic, however other programs such as Apple’s Aperture, or Adobe Lightroom may be used.
+Peter recommends PhotoMechanic, however other programs such as Adobe Lightroom may be used.
 PhotoMechanic can be downloaded for a free trial basis from camerabits.com.

-Students will be encouraged to choose from the outset if they want to show their work in color or in black and white, and they will be encouraged to stick to their choice of one of the other throughout the workshop.
+Students will be encouraged to choose from the outset if they want to show their work in color or in black and white, and they will be encouraged to stick to their choice of one of the others throughout the workshop.

 Final Group Show and Portfolios of Past Work

-At each photo critique and review session, Peter will work with each photographer to make a a “selects” folder of their most successful images.
+At each photo critique and review session, Peter will work with each photographer to make a “selects” folder of their most successful images.
 At the end of the week, Peter will select with each photographer from this overall “selects” folder, a final individual photo story of 15 images, which will be seen as part of a group final show during the last workshop session.